D01-DayOne/dev-wallet/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to Rivet!
+Thanks for your interest in contributing to Ribbit!
 Please take a moment to review this document **before submitting a pull request.** If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/sideris/ribbit/discussions).

 > **Note** **Please ask first before starting work on any significant new features.**
 >